tada/pljava-wiki/Thoughts-on-logging.md

 detail, please regard that as my effort to have it straight in my own head._

-_Also also, to some it may seem strange that I use phrases like "log event" without insisting on any essential difference between _thrown exceptions_ and _calls on loggers_.
-It's true, I'm not marking any such essential difference, and I hope, before this is done, that won't seem so strange._
+_Also also, to some it may seem strange that I use phrases like "log event" without insisting on any essential difference between_ thrown exceptions _and_ calls on loggers. _It's true, I'm not marking any such essential difference, and I hope, before this is done, that won't seem so strange._

 So, here goes.